USEPA/EPA_ALPHA_Model/README.rst

 This repository is the public home of ALPHA documentation

+The published documentation homepage is https://epa-alpha-model.readthedocs.io/en/latest/

-Latest published docs available at https://epa-alpha-model.readthedocs.io/en/latest/
+The latest .pdf docs are available at https://epa-alpha-model.readthedocs.io/_/downloads/en/latest/pdf/